-- 2.148 Investments in bonds and other securities held for the general fund, the reserve fund and any other funds belonging to the Association shall be kept in safety deposit box(es) in a chartered bank in the name of the Association.
-Access to the said box(es) shall be on the signature of any two of the authorized signing officers. - 2.149 Any two of the authorized signing officers are authorized and empowered to acquire by purchases, exchange or otherwise and to sell, assign and transfer at any time, all or any, stock, shares, bonds, debentures, debenture stock or other securities of incorporated companies on behalf of the Association, including, without in any way limiting the generality of the foregoing, shares in the capital stock of any chartered bank, Bank of Canada, and to make, execute and sign all necessary acts of assignment and transfer of said stocks, shares, bonds, debenture, debenture stock or other securities which may be necessary for that purpose, and to appoint in their place and stead an attorney, or attorneys, the Association agreeing to ratify and confirm all and whatsoever said attorney or attorneys or substitute(s) may lawfully do or cause to be done by virtue thereof. - 2.150 All investments in bonds and other securities must be compatible with the mandates as stated in the Association's Constitution and Policies.
+- 2.150 Investments in bonds and other securities held for the general fund, the reserve fund, and any other funds belonging to the Association, shall be held in an appropriate investment account or accounts, the aggregate of which will be reflected in the annual financial statements.
+(AGM 2024) - 2.151 Any two of the authorized signing officers are authorized and empowered to acquire by purchases, exchange or otherwise and to sell, assign and transfer at any time, all or any, stock, shares, bonds, debentures, debenture stock or other securities of incorporated companies on behalf of the Association, including, without in any way limiting the generality of the foregoing, shares in the capital stock of any chartered bank, Bank of åßCanada, and to make, execute and sign all necessary acts of assignment and transfer of said stocks, shares, bonds, debenture, debenture stock or other securities which may be necessary for that purpose, and to appoint in their place and stead an attorney, or attorneys, the Association agreeing to ratify and confirm all and whatsoever said attorney or attorneys or substitute(s) may lawfully do or cause to be done by virtue thereof.

+2.152 All investments in bonds and other securities must be compatible with the mandates as stated in the Association's Constitution and Policies.